AleksanderB-hub/ContrastSkill/README.md

 # ContrastSkill
-This repository describes ContrastSkill, a supervised contrastive pre-training framework for span-level skill extraction from sentences.
+This repository describes ContrastSkill, a supervised contrastive intermedaite training framework for span-level skill extraction from sentences.

 Below is a high-level overview of the proposed framework: